On-Page SEO Company

 Schema Layer

-Schema Layer means structured data is deployed after the page is live and validated in Rich Results Test.
-Most on-page SEO work omits schema entirely or deploys it without validation.
-Every page in our system gets Service, FAQ, and BreadcrumbList schema as a baseline.
+Schema Layer means structured data is deployed after the page is live and validated in Google's Rich Results Test.
+Most on-page SEO work omits schema entirely, deploys it without validation, or copies a generic block that doesn't match the page content.
+Every page in our system gets a connected schema graph — Organization, WebSite, WebPage, Service or Article, BreadcrumbList, and FAQPage when FAQ content is present — every entity identified and linked so the search engine reads the page as one connected system, not a list of disconnected blocks.

 What Is Keyword Architecture?